 - Less power lost as heat for the same current (P = I²R).

-- Higher voltage available at the Powered Device (PD).
+- More voltage available at the Powered Device (PD).

-- Less temperature rise in big bundles in ceilings and risers.
+- Less temperature rise in large bundles in ceilings and risers.

-The difference between 23-AWG and 24-AWG looks tiny on paper, but it shows up fast in PoE designs.
+The difference between 23-AWG and 24-AWG looks small on paper, but it shows up quickly when you run sustained power.

-That’s roughly 20–25% higher resistance for 24-AWG than 23-AWG wire over the same distance.
-Because PoE heating is proportional to I²R, that extra resistance directly becomes extra temperature rise and extra voltage drop.
+24-AWG conductors typically have higher DC resistance than 23-AWG over the same distance.
+Because PoE heating is proportional to I²R, higher resistance means more heat rise and more voltage drop at the same load.

 Why “slim” 28-AWG is not a horizontal cable

-Slim 28-AWG patch cords have their place in racks where space is tight and runs are short.
-They are not suitable as horizontal cabling for high-power PoE:
+Slim patch cords have their place in racks where space is tight and runs are short.
+They are not suitable as high-power horizontals:

 - Higher resistance increases voltage drop over distance.